bliskin/DayzEpochMissionFiles/README.md

-## BLISKIN Dayz Epoch Server Script Pack 1.0.4.2a
+## BLISKIN Dayz Epoch Script Pack for 1.0.4.2a

 This is custom DayZ Epoch script pack for Chernarus only.